OLSecret/Delivery/README.md

 # Delivery Service

 ## Package Registration Service
 A FastAPI REST service that uses MySQL, Redis, Pydantic, SQLAlchemy, and async pytests, built as a Docker Compose microservice.

 ## Features
-Package Registration
+### Package Registration
-Register new packages with their details.
+Register new packages with their details: name, type, weight, value.

-## View Registered Packages
+### View Registered Packages
+- Retrieve a list of all package types and their id.
-Retrieve a list of all registered packages.
+- Retrieve a list of all registered packages of a certain user.
+- Retrieve a package's data by package id.

 ## Periodic Task
 A scheduled task that updates the delivery costs for packages in the database by fetching the current USD to RUB exchange rate and recalculating costs.
 This task runs every 5 minutes.